-Contestants who qualify for State Fair in equitation/showmanship may also enter Hunt Seat Equitation Over Fences if they received a blue ribbon in that event at their county fair using the same horse as used in equitation/showmanship and if they received the blue ribbon performing over an approved qualifying course.
+Contestants who qualify for State Fair in equitation/showmanship may also enter Hunt Seat Equitation Over Fences if they received a blue ribbon in that event at their county fair using the same horse as used in equitation/showmanship and if they received the blue ribbon performing over an approved qualifying Course.
+Note: they do not have to use the same horse as equitation.
+(2 year trial beginning 2024)

 A qualifying course must have a minimum of six different fences with at least three of them at a 2'9" (or 2'6" respectively, depending on age group) height and spread.
 There must be at least one combination jump and one change of direction.

-At State Fair, a selection of warm-up fences will be provided.
-All contestants must be approved by the on- site official over these warm-up jumps before attempting the full course.
+At State Fair, a selection of warm-up fences (2) will be provided.
+All contestants must be approved by the onsite official over these warm-up jumps before attempting the full course.